Understanding And Supporting Employees With A Victim Mentality

 3. Leaders Promoting a Positive Work Culture: Leaders can promote a positive work culture by encouraging teamwork, respect, and open communication.

-4. Leaders Offering Support and Resources: Leaders can offer resources such as counselling or coaching to help employees overcome their victim mentality.
+4. Leaders Offering Support and Resources: Leaders can offer counseling or coaching to help employees overcome their victim mentality.

 5. Leaders Encouraging Peer Support: Leaders can encourage a supportive peer network to help employees feel more understood and less victimized.